sntx/photo-album-tutorial/docs/PART2.md

 ![Screens 06](https://github.com/sntx/photo-album-tutorial/raw/master/docs/screenshots/screens-06.jpg)

 That's all for Part 2!
 So far we have a created a responsive Image gallery in React Native that adapts to different screen sizes by providing three responsive attribute values: `numColumns`, `imageAspectRatio` and `gridGap`.
-Great!
+Combining different values for these three attributes gives us a lot of flexibility!

 ### Next Steps